Tips to Style the Perfect Vignette

-Here’s a list of items often used in vignettes, when decorating on a table or a tray.
+Here’s a list of items often used in vignettes, when decorating a table or with a tray.
 You’ll see books, candlesticks, vases, greenery or fresh flowers, picture frames, and fun oddities or trinkets.
 There are many items you can use.
 I often create vignettes on trays or table runners – in a confined space or area of our home, i.e., a nightstand, the dining room table or in the corner of a room.

 Decorate with odd numbers – the rule of threes.
 Grouping items in odd numbers are more pleasing to the eye.

 The color palette – keep the colors simple.
 Pull colors from the room.
 Use a few varying shades similar to the colors of the room.
 Add a bright unexpected color to give the room a pop of color.